-- Teach and promote safeguarding awareness in all curriculum areas wherever there is the opportunity, including in PSHE lessons. - Establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to (open door policy of Head, Head Boy/Head Girl team, School Counsellor, Head of Pastoral Care, Form Teachers, mentoring system) - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty - Include in the curriculum opportunities for PSHE and P4C, which equip the children with the skills they need to stay safe from harm and know to whom they should turn for help - Organise Childline talk delivered by the NSPCC every other year - Organise other relevant talks to promote awareness and safety (e.g. TFL talk on safe travel and road safety, British Red Cross First Aid in form times, PSHE lesson and assemblies, RNLI on safe behaviour at the beach to Year 3 and 4 - Ensure thorough and regular training in e-safety through training in Computing lessons, class discussions, assemblies - Ensure parents are aware of safeguarding concerns including (but not exclusively) those involving use of electronic devices, through parents talks, public information emails and parent rep meetings. - Develop the independent thinking skills of the children through the NHP Habits and Values and the Thinking School Toolbox, to help them make discerning choices and to recognise when they are potentially being drawn into an abusive situation, including the risk of radicalisation. - Promote an ethos of inclusion, broadmindedness, empathy, and tolerance though class discussions and assemblies using resources from different sources including DfE's Educate Against Hate.
+Teach and promote safeguarding awareness in all curriculum areas wherever there is the

+- opportunity, including in PSHE and RSE lessons. - Teach LGBT inclusion as part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum, using a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse - Establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to (open door policy of Head, Head Boy/Head Girl team, School Counsellor, Head of Pastoral Care, Form Teachers, mentoring system) - Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty - Include in the curriculum opportunities for PSHE and P4C, which equip the children with the skills they need to stay safe from harm and know to whom they should turn for help - Organise Childline talk delivered by the NSPCC every other year - Organise other relevant talks to promote awareness and safety (e.g. TFL talk on safe travel and road safety, British Red Cross First Aid in form times, PSHE lesson and assemblies, RNLI on safe behaviour at the beach to Year 3 and 4 - Ensure thorough and regular training in e-safety through training in Computing lessons, class discussions, assemblies - Ensure parents are aware of safeguarding concerns including (but not exclusively) those involving use of electronic devices, through parents talks, public information emails and parent rep meetings. - Develop the independent thinking skills of the children through the NHP Habits and Values and the Thinking School Toolbox, to help them make discerning choices and to recognise when they are potentially being drawn into an abusive situation, including the risk of radicalisation. - Promote an ethos of inclusion, broadmindedness, empathy, and tolerance though class discussions and assemblies using resources from different sources including DfE's Educate Against Hate.